Skip to content

 Setting up a user login system

-Scout currently supports 3 types of login systems: - Google authentication via OpenID Connect - LDAP authentication - Simple authentication using userid
+Scout currently supports 4 types of login systems: - keycloak authentication via OpenID Connect - Google authentication via OpenID Connect - LDAP authentication - Simple authentication using userid

 Login systems are mutually exclusive so when you choose a system, it will become be the only way all users will have access to the Scout app.